pmndrs/zustand/docs/guides/nextjs.md

   const counterStoreContext = useContext(CounterStoreContext)

   if (!counterStoreContext) {
-    throw new Error(`useCounterStore must be use within CounterStoreProvider`) }
+    throw new Error(`useCounterStore must be used within CounterStoreProvider`) }

   return useStore(counterStoreContext, selector)